sfhardman/joi-unique-value-extension/readme.md

 # Joi-unique-value-extension

+*This is deprecated - please see instead https://github.com/hermetic-architecture-portal/joi-key-extensions*

 This is an extension for the [Joi](https://github.com/hapijs/joi) validation library that allows validation that a field is unique compared to a set of other field values.

 ## Usage